-Hopefully, if you find a lost cat you can bring it home and look after it at least until you have done some initial searching for the owner or are able to find a safe place for him to go.
-This article will look at different places to try and locate the owner.
+Hopefully, if you find a lost cat, you can bring it home and look after it at least until you have done some initial searching for the owner or can find a safe place for him to go.
+This article will look at different locations to try and locate the owner.

 Is the cat really lost?

 It’s not always easy to determine if the cat is lost or not.
-If you are not sure, it is generally recommended that you purchase a cheap cat collar and attach a note with your phone number on it and ask the owners to call you to confirm the cat has a home.
+If you are not sure, purchase a cheap cat collar and attach a note with your phone number on it and ask the owners to call you to confirm the cat has a home.
 If after a day or so the cat is still around, and you have not been contacted, then it’s time to start looking for the owners.

 Can you keep the cat at home?

-If you have other pets in the home, do isolate the found cat as you won’t know his medical history and he may inadvertently pass on something contagious to your own pets.
+If you have other pets in the home, do isolate the found cat as you won’t know his medical history and he may inadvertently pass on something contagious to your pets.

-Some cats may be feral, it is not advised you attempt to catch and handle a feral cat, instead contact your local council , r shelter and ask them what to do.
-Most times a humane trap will be left out to catch the cat.
+Some cats may be feral; do not try to catch and handle a feral cat, instead contact your local council, or shelter and ask them what to do.

 Check for identification

 The first thing, of course, is to check to see if it has any identification around his neck.
-Obviously, if you are reading this article, the chances are that it doesn’t.
-The majority of cats today will have a microchip.
-This is a small chip that is injected under the skin at the scruff of the neck.
+If you are reading this article, the chances are that it doesn’t.
+The majority of cats today will have a microchip which is a small chip that is injected under the skin at the scruff of the neck.
 Each microchip has a unique number, which is stored in a central database.
 Veterinarians and shelters have a hand-held scanning device to check the cat for a chip.
 If the cat has a microchip, the veterinarian will be able to retrieve information on the owner.